Doctorate Human Sciences, 2008, Université de Rennes II, Rennes, France

 B.A.
 Psychology, 1999, Université Catholique de l’Ouest, Angers, France

-Melanie-Angela Neuilly, Ph.D., is an Assistant Professor with the Department of Criminal Justice and Criminology at Washington State University.
+Melanie-Angela Neuilly, Ph.D., is an Associate Professor with the Department of Criminal Justice and Criminology at Washington State University.
 Prior to joining the department in 2011, Dr. Neuilly taught for five years at the University of Idaho.
 She received a Ph.D. in Criminal Justice from Rutgers University in 2007, and a Ph.D. in Psychology from the Université de Rennes in France in 2008.
 She teaches graduate and undergraduate courses on criminological theory, comparative criminal justice, homicide and violent crime, and research methods.

 Generally speaking, Dr. Neuilly conducts comparative research on violence and violent death.
 More specifically, she is interested in issues surrounding measurement and data collection processes, particularly as they pertain to medico-legal practices of classifying death.